smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/05-Build-Your-Toolbox/README.md

 Let's create your own toolbox package where you will store all the bits of code that you may want to reuse in the future.

-Every time you implement a cool functions, you will add it to a file inside of your package, and add a test function that will test it.
+Every time you implement a cool function, you will add it to a file inside of your package, and add a test function that will test it.

 ## First steps